-[Filter Frequency CV 1 Input Jack] Input passes through an attenuator and is normaled to the [Multi Output Jack].
+[Filter Frequency CV 1 Input Jack] Input passes through an attenuator and is normaled to the LFO triangle wave.
 This input is best for bipolar modulation sources like the LFO.

-[Filter Frequency CV 2 Input Jack] Input passes through an attenuverter and is normaled to the [ADSR 1 Output Jack] This input is best for unipolar modulation sources like the ADSR because it allow the modulation to be applied positively or negatively.
+[Filter Frequency CV 2 Input Jack] Input passes through an attenuverter and is normaled to the ADSR 1 output.
+This input is best for unipolar modulation sources like the ADSR because it allow the modulation to be applied positively or negatively.